yonaiky/MiAppMusica/README.md

 ## ⚠️ Disclaimer

+This project is built on top of [RiMusic](https://github.com/fast4x/RiMusic) but has no relation to the original author.
-This project, its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with YouTube, Google LLC or any of its affiliates, subsidiaries.
+Furthermore, its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with YouTube, Google LLC or any of its affiliates, subsidiaries.

 Any trademark, service mark, trade name, or other intellectual property rights used in this project are owned by the respective owners.